-Escapement (E) and arrival timing parameters ( $\mu$ , $\sigma$ ), and those defining the observation process are jointly estimated by assuming that the count data arise from an overdispersed Poisson distribution which accounts for the extra variation associated with the nonrandom distribution of fish on any survey (i.e., clumping), where, $n_t$ is the total number of fish counted on day t, $\theta_t$ is an estimate of the survey-specific detection probability, and $\varepsilon_t$ is a survey-specific deviate used to model overdispersion in the data (McCarthy 2007; Royle and Dorazio 2008). $\varepsilon_t$ is drawn from a normal distribution with a mean of 0 and a precision $\tau$ .o (i.e., $\varepsilon_t$ ~dnorm(0, $\tau$ .o), where $\sigma$ .o= $\tau$ .o-0.5).
+Escapement (E) and arrival timing parameters (μ , σ), and those defining the observation process are jointly estimated by assuming that the count data arise from an overdispersed Poisson distribution which accounts for the extra variation associated with the nonrandom distribution of fish on any survey (i.e., clumping), where, n_t is the total number of fish counted on day t, θ_t is an estimate of the survey-specific detection probability, and ε_t is a survey-specific deviate used to model overdispersion in the data (McCarthy 2007; Royle and Dorazio 2008). ε_t is drawn from a normal distribution with a mean of 0 and a precision τ .0 (i.e., ε_t ~dnorm(0, τ .0), where σ .0= τ .0^{-0.5}).
 The term "~" denotes that the value to the left of the term is a random variable sampled from the probability distribution defined on the right.
 This equation is often referred to as the likelihood component of the model because it describes the likelihood of the data, given the parameter values.
-Note that $n_t$ will be greater than the total fish counted across sites surveyed on day t if the entire survey area was not surveyed.
+Note that n_t will be greater than the total fish counted across sites surveyed on day t if the entire survey area was not surveyed.
 In this case, an adjustment is required to account for areas that were not surveyed (see data description above).

-$$n_t \sim Poisson(N_t \theta_t e^{\varepsilon_t}) \tag{2.7}$$ where $\gamma_i$ is the predicted detection probability for mark-recapture experiment i, and $\beta_0$ and $\beta_1$ are the constant and slope of a linear relationship predicting $\gamma_i$ as a function of the estimated detection probability from visual methods for that experiment ( $v_i$ ), respectively.
-We assume that the number of marks detected on these experiments is a binomially-distributed random variable,
+$$n{t} \sim Poisson(N{t}\theta{t}e^{\varepsilon{t}})$$ (2.7)

-Survey-specific detection probability is predicted based on the relationship between detection probability and estimated detection probability developed from mark-recapture data, where $r_i$ and $m_i$ are the number of marks detected and the total marks released for each experiment.
-Given estimates of $\beta_0$ and $\beta_1$ it is then possible to predict survey-specific detection probabilities ( $\theta_t$ ) from equation 2.8 given a visual estimate of detection probability on each survey ( $v_t$ ).
+Survey-specific detection probability is predicted based on the relationship between detection probability and estimated detection probability developed from mark-recapture data, where γ_i is the predicted detection probability for mark-recapture experiment i, and β_0 and β_1 are the constant and slope of a linear relationship predicting γ_i as a function of the estimated detection probability from visual methods for that experiment (ν_i) , respectively.
+We assume that the number of marks detected on these experiments is a binomially-distributed random variable, where r_i and m_i are the number of marks detected and the total marks released for each experiment.
+Given estimates of β_0 and β_1 it is then possible to predict survey-specific detection probabilities (θ_t) from equation 2.8 given a visual estimate of detection probability on each survey (v_t).